Carabine à tige: Carabine à tige

 Thouvenin's improvement involved a steel stem inside and at the center of the powder chamber, around which powder was inserted, and on top of which the bullet was dropped.
 When hit by the ram, the bullet expanded radially against the rifling grooves and at the same time wrapped around the stem, giving it a more efficient and aerodynamic shape.
 Thouvenin published his invention in 1844.

-This system, although an improvement over Delvigne's method, still did not allow for a perfect engagement in the rifle, rendering the ball's trajectory rather erratic.
-The French Army, however, adopted the improvement in 1846.
-The Chasseurs adopted the system in 1853, as did the Prussian Jägers corps, where marksmen skills were essential.
+Satisfied with the trial results, the French Army accepted the Thouvenin's system in 1846, initially issuing them to their Chasseurs à pied, Zouaves and Tirailleurs; after the French realized that old smoothbore muskets could be cheaply converted to use Thouvenin's system, the carbines used by foot artillery crews were converted accordingly; Thouvenins were also issued to Jäger units of the Prussian Army and the Bavarian Army in 1847 and 1848 respectively; while the most of the smaller Northern German states followed suit, even issuing Thouvenin rifles to some line infantry units.

 The rifles were known as Thouvenin tige rifles ("carabines à tige Thouvenin").
 The weapons used a 600 yards sight and a hair trigger.
 The barrels were rifled with eight grooves, making a turn every 36 inches.

-The Thouvenin rifles had the inconvenience of being very difficult to clean, especially the area around the stem.
+The Thouvenin system, although an improvement over Delvigne's method, still did not allow for a perfect engagement in the rifle, rendering the ball's trajectory rather erratic.
+It also had the inconvenience of being very difficult to clean, especially the area around the stem.